Chapter 11

 "You mean, you've been tortured somehow?"
 Luke asked very seriously.

 Again Liane averted her eyes and nodded imperceptibly.
 Luke watched the girl next to him closely and gently caressed her fingers.
 He felt how tremendous feelings of fear engulfed her.
-His Jedi skills allowed him to pick up her train of thought without disturbing her.
-What he discovered, devastated him.
+His Jedi skills allowed him to read her train of thought without disturbing her.
+What he discovered, disturbed him greatly.
 Carefully he released her mind and pressed her fingers.
 Liane looked at him with a scared glance in her eyes.

 "You know, don't you?"